After six months in stealth mode, Accelerando Consulting is launching as an agency for the Internet Of Things.

 Christopher Biggs has been into Open Systems since the early 90s and was there at the birth of Linux and 386BSD.
 His interest in electronics and connected devices goes back even further.

-He has presented at conferences and user groups around Australia, and convened a weekly technology lecture series for the entire technology department at his most recent workplace.
+Christopher is a co-convenor of the Brisbane Internet of Things interest group, and was a founding executive memeber of HUMBUG, the Brisbane open systems user group.
+He has presented at conferences and user groups around Australia, and convened a weekly technology lecture series for the entire technology department at a previous workplace.

-In his spare time he builds and blogs robots and adds to the growing Internet of Things.
+In his spare time he builds and blogs robots with his three children, and adds to the growing Internet of Things.